What DrumHeads Are Saying About TigerBill's DrumBeat...

 Mastering Single Paradiddles

-Last week, in the Eight Essentials of an Artist Drummer (see sidebar), we discussed what it takes to become a truly outstanding drummer.
-This week, I'll show an exercise that can help you reach that goal.
+In the Eight Essentials of an Artist Drummer, we discussed what it takes to become a truly outstanding drummer.
+This time, I'll show an exercise that can help you reach that goal.
 You'll learn how to master a basic drumming rudiment called the single paradiddle, and improve your coordination at the same time.

 What's-A-Diddle?